pirsch-analytics/docs/docs/get-started/fathom-import.md

 ## Import

-To import your data from Fathom Analytics, you must first export a `.zip` file containing the exported statistics as CSVs.
+To import your data from Fathom Analytics, you must first export CSV files and create a `.zip` file containing the exported files.
 You can learn how to do this from their [docs](https://usefathom.com/docs/features/exporting).

-The file structure looks like this:
+The file structure should looks like this:

-* Browsers.csv
-* Countries.csv
-* DeviceTypes.csv
+* pageviews-browser-....csv
-* Pages.csv
+* pageviews-city-....csv
-* Referrers.csv
+* ...
-* Site.csv
+* pageviews-site-totals-....csv

+The file names must contain `browser-`, `city-`, and so on.
+Please note that each dimension must be exported separately.
+Select **all** metrics when exporting the statistics.
+To export the total statistics, keep the dimension unselected and export all metrics.

 After you have set up your site on Pirsch, go to **Import / Export** in the settings, scroll down to the **Fathom Analytics Import** section, select the `.zip` file and click import.